aeonix/aeon-gui/README.md

   `brew install zeromq`   - ZeroMQ 4.2.5

   *Note*: If cmake can not find zmq.hpp file on OS X, installing `zmq.hpp` from https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.

+  *Note*: If you have already installed dependencies in the past, brew can clean up old dependency installs by running the       command  `brew cleanup`.
+Likewise running `brew cleanup -s` will clean additional build cache from prior builds.

 4. Install Qt: